shambam/cellexalvrR/README.md

 # cellexalvr
-cellexalvr is a R package to prep data for use in the cellexalVR environment, and also provides functions to run in-session calculations
+cellexalvr is an R package to prep data for use in the cellexalVR environment, and also provides functions to run in-session calculations

-#Install using:
+# Install using:

 install.packages("devtools")\
 library(devtools)